Jiff21/qa/functional/README.md

 curl -L https://chromedriver.storage.googleapis.com/2.30/chromedriver_linux64.zip > chromedriver.zip && unzip chromedriver.zip &&  cp -i chromedriver.zip qa/env/bin && rm chromedriver.zip
 ```

 * I can't promise I will keep it up to date but I have a login to google Behave Step in qa/functional/steps/login.
-It is dependent on setting up environmental variables. pass in the name of the account, e.g. `editor`.
+It is dependent on setting up environmental variables in qa/settings.py. pass in the name of the account, e.g. `editor`.
 You then need to import the step into the tests named stepfile or common, e.g. `from qa.functional.features.steps.login import LoginPage`.
 But the IAP setup mentioned in the main readme is definitely a better option if you are using chrome and chrome emulator only.